JTalamantes/AmiiBomb-uino/README.md

 ## And when the hardware is ready?

-You have to run AmiiBomb, Set an Amiibo folder (*.bin files), select the Amiibo Keys, flash the AmiiBombuino Firmware to the Arduino, and you are ready to Read and Write Amiibo Tags.
+You have to run AmiiBomb, Set a working folder (*.bin files), select the Keys, flash the AmiiBombuino Firmware to the Arduino, and you are ready to Read and Write NTAG215 based-figures.

  - ***.bin folder**

-It's the folder where you can put your Amiibo dumps (previously dumped with AmiiBomb or found on internet, Google is your friend for that).
+It's the folder where you can put your NTAG215 based-figure dumps (previously dumped with AmiiBomb or found on internet, Google is your friend for that).
-You can save the readed Amiibo here too, to write it back to another NTAG.
+You can save the read NTAG215 based-figures here too, to write it back to another NTAG.
 You don't have to re-execute AmiiBomb, it's looking for folder changes automatically.

- - **Amiibo Keys**
+ - **Keys**

-You probably already have them if you know a little how Amiibo cloning works.
+You probably already have them if you know a little how NTAG215 based-figures cloning works.
 If not, a little helper is here in AmiiBomb.
 Due to Copyright reason, we can't distribute them, but there is many place to found them.
 AmiiBomb send you to the right website, you just have to highlight the keys chars and copy them to your Clipboard, AmiiBomb check if the valid keys was inside, and ask you if you want to save them.
 If you have already them, you just have to select the keys file.

  - **AmiiBombuino Firmware**